Protect Yourself and Others - Secure Your Accounts

 Create a Secure Login

-Your passphrase for your accounts and devices are the gateway into data and services that you have been given access to.
-Your passphrases should be secure, different, and difficult to guess or brute force.
+Your password for your accounts and devices are the gateway into data and services that you have been given access to.
+Your passwords should be secure, different, and difficult to guess or brute force.

-- A good passphrase should be multiple words strung together in a way that makes sense to you, therefore making it easier to remember
+• A good password should be multiple words strung together in a way that makes sense to you, therefore making it easier to remember

-- It should include Numbers, Punctuation, and Upper and Lower Case Letters
+• It should include Numbers, Punctuation, and Upper as well as Lower Case letters

 Multi-factor Your Accounts